Indigenous Veterans Day and Remembrance Day: Ways to remember

 Ways to honour Indigenous Veterans Day: Nov.
 8

-National Indigenous Veterans Day is an important day of remembrance that honours the contributions of First Nations, Métis, and Inuit people who participated in Canada’s military efforts.
-Thousands of Indigenous Peoples served in the First World War, Second World War, the Korean War, and other conflicts.
+National Indigenous Veterans Day is an important day of remembrance that honours the contributions of First Nations, Métis and Inuit people who participated in Canada’s military efforts.
+First Nation, Métis and Inuit people have served in every conflict that Canada has fought including the War of 1812, First World War, Second World War, the Korean War, and in Afghanistan.
+Indigenous peoples have consistently stepped forward to defend Canada, often volunteering in large numbers despite not being conscripted.

 So, how can you honour Indigenous Veterans Day on Nov.
 8 and beyond?